PROFILE

 Arabic are the most frequently used languages

-for commercial and official transactions, but
+for commercial and official transactions.
+In

-used for secondary and university education.
+language used for secondary and university

 HISTORY